Japh-ai/Japh-ai.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D. in Seismology, Charles University in Prague, Expected 2025
+* M.S. in Earth Sciences, Major in Applied Geophysics, Center for Scientific Research and Higher Education at Ensenada, 2019
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Geosciences Engineering, Instituto Tecnológico de Ciudad Madero, 2017

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
+* **2021 - Present**: Researcher (Ph.D. candidate)
+  * Institute of Geophysics, Czech Academy of Sciences
-  * Duties includes: Updates and improvements to template
+  * Duties include: Conducting fundamental and applied research in Earth Sciences.
-  * Supervisor: The Users
+  * Supervisor: Christian Sippl

-* Fall 2015: Research Assistant
-  * Github University
+* **Oct 2023 - Dec 2023**: Visiting Research Fellow
+  * Universidad de Concepción, Concepción, Biobío Region, Chile
+  * Full-time position focused on applying deep learning techniques in seismology, specially in Northern Chile's seismicity.
+  * Conducted research aimed at improving seismic data analysis through the integration of advanced machine learning models.

+* **2020 - 2020**: Field Geophysicist Engineer
+  * Geo Explorer Solutions
+  * Duties included: Data acquisition for water exploration using geophysical methods.

+* **2020 - 2021**: IT Trainee
+  * Tata Consultancy Services
-  * Duties included: Merging pull requests
+  * Duties included: Supporting web applications and client requirements on Windows and Linux systems.
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
+* **2017 - 2019**: Data Processing & Interpretation Geophysicist Engineer
+  * Center for Scientific Research and Higher Education at Ensenada
-  * Duties included: Tagging issues
+  * Duties included: Seismic data processing and interpretation for geophysical research.
-  * Supervisor: Professor Git
+  * Supervisor: Mario Gonzalez Escobar

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* **Programming and Scripting**: Strong knowledge in Python.
+Familiar with PyTorch for deep learning algorithms and applications.
+* **Scientific and Technical Computing**:
+  * Extensive use of ObsPy for seismic data processing.
+  * Proficient in Pandas and NumPy for advanced data manipulation and statistical analysis.
+  * Experienced with the [Karolina supercomputer](https://www.it4i.cz/) in Ostrava, utilizing Slurm for job scheduling and management in high-performance computing environments.
+* **Configuration and System Management**:
+  * Proficient in using Hydra for dynamic configuration management.
+  * Strong background in operating systems management, including both Windows and Linux platforms.
+* **Data Analysis and Visualization**: Skilled in using Python-based libraries for data visualization and scientific computing, ensuring insightful, accurate visual representations of complex data sets.
+* **Interpersonal and Adaptability Skills**:
+  * Excellent capability to work effectively in multicultural environments.
+  * Proven ability to manage multiple tasks simultaneously, demonstrating strong organizational and multitasking skills.

 Publications
 ======